You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 Nutrition can be defined as a well-balanced diet.
 However, like many things that go hand in hand, nutrition is more effective when it goes along with physical activity.
 In other words, the foundation of good health is physical activity and nutrition.

 However, why is it important to eat healthily?
 This is the million-dollar question.
-Well, eating healthy generally revolve around overall health, weight control, and disease prevention.
+Well, eating healthy generally revolves around overall health, weight control, and disease prevention.

 The food choices that you make each day can go a long way toward keeping you healthy.
 Think variety, moderation, and balance.
 The best way to get the most out of your food choices is to make healthy choices most of the time.
 Some of the best choices include: